 One of the challenges of creating a small business online store when you already have an existing brick and mortar shop is appropriately tracking inventory across both places.

 You don’t want your small business online store to report that you have available stock when the last unit is being sold in-person.
-Thus, you need to make sure that your inventory is correctly integrated through your POS system.
+Thus, you need to make sure that your inventory is correctly integrated through your point of sale system.

 At eHopper, we’re striving to enhance our mobile POS systems with integrative technology to allow businesses to effectively and accurately track their inventory across all physical store locations and online.